6 Innovation & Idea Management Software (2025 Comparison)

 • Co-creation — where users can comment or provide star ratings on proposed ideas.
 Teams can rope in employees, customers, stakeholders, and other user groups to gather feedback.

 • Open innovation — where users can browse Wazoku Crowd, a public-facing hub for innovators (from all over the world) to share ideas and resources.
-This network is an “idea generation hub” where users and innovation managers can find inspiration to solve organizational challenges.
+This network is an “idea generation hub” where users and innovation leaders can find inspiration to solve organizational challenges.

 • Tech scouting — to discover new technologies in your realm and partner with startups.